 by Greg Batenburg, on December 18, 2019

 Building a specialized telehealth application with video streaming capabilities can be time-consuming and cost-intensive.
-The last thing any telehealth developer wants after investing valuable time and resources is to deliver a sub-par streaming experience to their users, so how do you choose the right live video streaming tools the first time around?
+The last thing any telehealth developer wants to deliver a sub-par streaming experience to their users - so how do you choose the right live video streaming tools the first time?

-A client of ours, Virtual Physical Therapists, spent months researching the right live video streaming tools for their use case.
-Taking the necessary time to carefully assess their video streaming needs enabled them to choose the optimal solution that best matched each of their key selection criteria.
-When they released their platform to the public in 2017, their tele-rehabilitation platform's capabilities exceeded their users' expectations and ultimately met all their performance criteria.
+Our client, Virtual Physical Therapists, spent months researching the right live video streaming tools for their use case.
+By taking the time to research, they released a platform that exceeded their users' expectations.
 As a result, the platform quickly expanded to all 52 states, with over 75 physical therapists serving thousands of patients.

 Here’s what they considered:

 Criteria #1: HIPAA Compliance